DataFire/Integrations/integrations/generated/slack/README.md

   * channel `string`: Channel, private group, or IM channel to send message to.
 Can be an encoded ID, or a name.

 #### Output
-* output `object`: Schema for successful response of chat.postEphemeral method
+* output `object`: Schema for successful response from chat.postEphemeral method
   * message_ts **required** [defs_ts](#defs_ts)
   * ok **required** [defs_ok_true](#defs_ok_true)